PlasticDigits/ustr-cmm/docs/CONTRACTS.md

 # USTR CMM Contract Interfaces

-This document provides detailed interface specifications for all USTR CMM smart contracts.
+This document provides an overview of all USTR CMM smart contracts with links to their source code and key development decisions.

 > **📖 Official Documentation**: For TerraClassic network documentation, see [terra-classic.io/docs](https://terra-classic.io/docs).
 >